 A Spanish striker who etched his name into Rangers folklore with a relentless work ethic and unforgettable Old Firm heroics.

-Hailing from a small fishing town in Galicia, Nacho Novo's journey to Scottish immortality was anything but straightforward.
-His early career was a nomadic scramble across Spain before he found a home and a cause at Dundee, then Rangers.
-At Ibrox, he was never the most polished technician, but he became an embodiment of passion, playing every minute as if it were his last.
-His defining moment, a coolly taken winner in an epic 2008 UEFA Cup semi-final, cemented his legendary status among the support.
-After Rangers, his career wound through lower-league England, Poland, and the US, but his heart seemed to remain in Glasgow.
+Nacho Novo scored a coolly taken winner in the 2008 UEFA Cup semi-final for Rangers.
+Hailing from a small fishing town in Galicia, his early career was a nomadic scramble across Spain before he found a home at Dundee, then Rangers.
+At Ibrox, he was never the most polished technician, but he played every minute as if it were his last.
+After Rangers, his career wound through lower-league England, Poland, and the US.
 His move into management in the Scottish lower tiers, including a famous Scottish Cup upset with Darvel, shows the same underdog spirit that defined his playing days.

 1965–1980